Brain Research Foundation Seed Grant Program 2017

 |From:||Office of the Vice Chancellor for Research & Graduate Education|

-The objective of the BRF Seed Grant Program is to support new and innovative projects, especially those of junior faculty, who are working in new research directions.
-The program will provide start-up monies for new research projects in the field of neuroscience that will likely lead to extramural funding from the National Institutes of Health (NIH) or other outside funding sources.
+The objective of BRF Seed Grant Program is to support new and innovative projects, especially those of junior faculty, who are working in new research directions.
+BRF Seed Grant awards are not intended to supplement existing grants.

 Amount per award: $80,000 (direct costs only)